Cimbrian language

 Cimbrian is a Germanic language related to Bavarian most probably deriving from a Southern Bavarian dialect.
 It is also related to the Mòcheno language.
-Its many essential differences in grammar as well as in vocabulary and pronunciation make it practically unintelligible for people speaking Standard German.
-Even many people speaking Bavarian have problems.
+Its many essential differences in grammar as well as in vocabulary and pronunciation make it practically unintelligible for people speaking Standard German, being problematic even for many people speaking Bavarian.
 The use of Italian throughout the country and the influence of nearby Venetian have both had large effects on the number of speakers of Cimbrian throughout past centuries.
 This effect has been large enough to cause Cimbrian to be deemed an endangered language.

 History

 The earliest record of the movement of Bavarians to Verona dates to ca. 1050 (Bayerische Staatsbibliothek Cod. lat.
 4547).
 The settlement continued during the 11th and 12th centuries.